Photo Credit: Tim Bates/OJHL Images

 It can be a big surprise for you the first time heading back to the rink and realize that your child's stick is suddenly too small.
 After growing up through each age group thinking the stick they have would last forever, it’s now time to get a new one.
 Getting the right stick and finding the right comfort level is something that you should invest time in.

-The off-season can be the perfect time to get a new stick because you'll be able to account for how much your child has grown since the end of last season.
+The beginning of the season can be the perfect time to get a new stick because you'll be able to account for how much your child has grown since the end of last season.
 Test out a few different makes and models before deciding which one is best for them.

 We all want to find the best stick that is a combination of price and quality.
 Here are some things to remember when buying a new stick.

 Finding a stick that is the correct height for a player will help them be more comfortable on the ice.
 An incorrectly sized stick could break easier (which means starting this process all over again) and hinder stick handling and shooting.
 Without skates, a stick should reach between a player’s mouth and nose.
 With skates, it should be around the chin.
 Most players want as much as the bottom edge of the blade to be touching the ice as possible.
 This is the easiest way to determine which stick is right for you.

 A stick’s flex indicates how much it bends.
 This is helpful on wrist and slap shots to put just a little bit more snap and power into your shot.
 It also leads to higher accuracy.
 The higher the flex number, the stiffer it is.
 These flex numbers are usually standard across all stick makers.
 Generally, older players, especially taller ones, will opt for a stick that has more flex.
 Keep in mind that if you cut a stick to resize it, the stick may increase in flex.

 Share with your friends on Facebook and join the largest network of hockey parents.